Student Opportunity Fund

 Since there is a competitive application process for the Student Opportunity Fund, you are strongly advised not to commit to paying for your activity until you have been notified that your application has been successful.

-For academic years 2018/19 and 2019/20, Edge Hill University will meet the cost of tuition fees for sandwich years, as well as the cost of an additional year spent studying abroad as part of your course, through the Student Opportunity Fund.
+We will meet the cost of tuition fees, for either a sandwich year or an additional year spent studying abroad as part of your course, through the Student Opportunity Fund.

-If you are spending a semester overseas, as part of the second year of a 3-year degree or a 4-year integrated Masters degree, standard tuition fees will apply (as if you spent the full academic year based at Edge Hill University), however half of these tuition fees, i.e. £4,625 for academic year 2019/20, will be paid for from the Student Opportunity Fund.
+If you are spending a semester overseas, as part of the second year of a three-year degree or a four-year integrated Masters degree, standard tuition fees will apply (as if you spent the full academic year based at Edge Hill University), however half of these tuition fees meaning £4,625 for academic year 2022/23, will be paid for from the Student Opportunity Fund.

-A bursary is also available through the Student Opportunity Fund for Sandwich Year placements, year-long Erasmus+ placements in Europe, and Study Abroad placements outside of Europe (where the award amounts for eligible students will be determined by the location of your placement and your household income).
+A placement bursary is also available through the Student Opportunity Fund for Sandwich Year students.
+Erasmus+ and Study Abroad students are not eligible for this bursary.
+The award amounts for eligible students will be determined by the location of your placement and your household income.
 Please note, there is no application process to access this bursary.
 Your eligibility will be automatically assessed.